sammahafza/reverse-arabic-utf8-subtitles/README.md

 # Reverse Arabic Subtitles Punctuation

 This project is a small python script for reversing the punctuation of an Arabic SRT subtitle.
-It is based on the Subtitle Workshop 2.61 feature with the same capabilities.
+It is based on the Subtitle Workshop 2.61 feature with the same capabilities and Subtitle Edit.

 ## Motivation

-Subtitle Workshop has a reverse punctuation feature, but it's only works correctly in Windows-1256 (ANSI) and not in UTF-8.
+Subtitle Edit has a reverse punctuation feature, but it's only works correctly in Windows-1256 (ANSI) and not in UTF-8.
 Becuase in UTF-8 we don't need to swap brackets, only other symbols.

 ## Installation & Usage